 But what do the operators of coworking spaces think?

-To find out we spoke to Lucio Kilcher and Janan Shakur-Kilcher, founders of Cospire coworking in Lausanne, Switzerland, who shared with us their experiences of the last six months and how they feel their business model can thrive moving into the future.
+To find out we spoke to Lucio Kilcher and Janan Shakur-Kilcher, founders of Cospire coworking in Lausanne, Switzerland, who shared with us their experiences of operating a coworking office during the pandemic and how they feel their business model can thrive moving into the future.

 Opened in November 2019, Cospire is a relatively new coworking office with 28 workspaces and two private offices, as well as a meeting room, workshop, kitchen, phone booths and a lounge area for social events and presentations.